holonym-foundation/holonym-api/README.md

 ### **GET** `/snapshot-strategies/sybil-resistance/gov-id?network=<network>&snapshot=<snapshot>&addresses=<addresses>&action-id=<action-id>`

-Returns a list of scores indicating, for each address, whether the address has submitted a valid proof of uniqueness for the given action-id.
+Returns a list of scores indicating, for each address, whether the address has submitted a valid proof of uniqueness (using government ID) for the given action-id.

 Every score is either 1 or 0.